JuliaS92/ProteoBench/docs/available-modules/6-subcellprofile-domlfq-protein-DIA-expl.md

 TBD: which proteins are used and why

 1) Profile depth: Number of proteins for which a profile could be calculated.
 Only proteins with 4 or more quantification values in **consecutive** runs are used.
-2) Complex scatter: Mean (?) of the mean (?) manhattan distance of protein profiles to the average (?) protein profile per complex
+2) Complex scatter: Mean across replicates and complexes of the mean manhattan distance of protein profiles to the median protein profile per complex that has at least five members profiled.
+3) Profile reproducibility: Median of all profile reproducibilities - the mean manhattan distance of each replicate profile to the mean protein profile across replicates.

 ## How to use